Navid-Ishaq/iqra-detleng/n8n-kahani-se-automation-tak-final.md

 ---

-# n8n — Kahani Se Automation Tak
+# n8n — From Story to Automation

 ### The core idea